kmwallio/ThiefMD/docs/index.md

 <img src="images/thief_library.png" style="float: right; width: 40%" />

-# ThiefMD, the Markdown Editor you'll have to compile if you want to use it.
+# ThiefMD, the Markdown Editor built on the shoulders of others

 Born from Open Source without knowing how Open Source works.
 ThiefMD is a Markdown editor and file manager inspired by [Ulysses](https://ulysses.app), based on open source code from [Quilter](https://github.com/lainsce/quilter) and other projects.